MichelNivard/awesome-complex-trait-genetics/README.md

 - [MungeSumstats](https://github.com/Al-Murphy/MungeSumstats) R package designed to facilitate the standardisation of GWAS summary statistics.
 - [gwasRtools](https://github.com/lcpilling/gwasRtools) R package to (1) identify loci and independent lead SNPs (using online or local reference panel) and (2) annotate variants with nearest gene from GENCODE database.

+## Polygenic scores

+- [PRSice](https://choishingwan.github.io/PRSice/) PRSice (pronounced 'precise') is a Polygenic Risk Score software for calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.
+- [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html) LDpred-2 is one of the dedicated PRS programs which is an R package that uses a Bayesian approach to polygenic risk scoring.
+- [GCTB](https://cnsgenomics.com/software/gctb/#Overview) GCTB is a software tool that comprises a family of Bayesian linear mixed models for complex trait analyses using genome-wide SNPs.
+It was developed to simultaneously estimate the joint effects of all SNPs and the genetic architecture parameters for a complex trait.